 One of the most peculiar things about the phytocannabinoid CBD is how it binds to CB receptors.
 Most cannabinoids – THC, anandamide, or 2-AG – bind to both CB1 and CB2 receptors.
 CBD, however, doesn’t directly trigger either receptor; instead, it modifies the way a receptor binds with a cannabinoid (phyto or endo).

-CBD also impacts receptors and influences other enzymes to produce more endocannabinoids, which is why many have experienced great therapeutic results using CBD oil.
+CBD also works with receptors and other enzymes to produce more endocannabinoids, which is why many have experienced great results using CBD oil.

-The endocannabinoid system’s influence on chronic pain and neuropathic pain suggest that CBD may be able to help support other internal responses and reactions in a similarly positive way.
+The endocannabinoid system’s influence on the many systems of the body suggest that CBD may be able to help support other internal responses and reactions in a similarly positive way.

 Scientists and doctors are hopeful that, in the future, it will be possible to pinpoint specific CB receptors in your body to help manage localised reactions without stimulating the whole ECS.

 CB receptors influence so many aspects of your immune and nervous system that it’s hard to narrow down exactly how a particular human will react.
-The legalisation of industrial hemp products like CBD and the FDA approval of CBD for specific seizure syndromes has paved the way for more research into this fascinating, ancient system of chemical communication.
+The legalisation of industrial hemp products like CBD has paved the way for more research into this fascinating, ancient system of chemical communication.

 If you’ve been inspired to research more into the possibilities presented by the ECS and phytocannabinoids like CBD, explore our website for pure, potent CBD products.